michals96/VForkExecutor/README.md

 **Michal Stefaniuk**
 ## Project target
 The goal of the project was to create a program that would execute given compiled another program using vfork() function and compare it to the usual execution in the shell or with the fork.

+For me the most difficult thing was to actually understand the workflow of system callers in UNIX systems and the whole workflow.
+When I got familiar with the idea it was actually fun to create this project.
 ## How to run
 Program has attachted `Makefile` that is responsible for building the project.
 Clone the repository to your local device and follow below instructions.